7 Common Misconceptions About the American Flag

 In fact, the U.S. Flag Code makes no mention of any requirement for the number of stars and stripes that an American flag must bear.
 According to the U.S. Army Institute of Heraldry, the United States flag will never become obsolete.
 Furthermore, they submit that any officially approved American flag, regardless of the number and arrangement of stars and/or stripes may continue to be displayed until it is no longer serviceable.

-The Flag Code prohibits washing the flag.
+The U.S. Flag Code Prohibits Washing the Flag

-The Flag Code is enforceable, and violations carry penalties.
+The Flag Code is Enforceable, and Violations Carry Penalties

 "Thus, the Flag Code does not prescribe any penalties for non-compliance nor does it include enforcement provisions; rather the Code functions simply as a guide to be voluntarily followed by civilians and civilian groups."

-Concern here is that the act of the flag touching the ground somehow besmirches the flag and dishonors the United States if it is displayed afterward.
+The concern here is that the act of the flag touching the ground somehow besmirches the flag and dishonors the United States if it is displayed afterward.
 Rest assured that this is not true.
 As stated previously, American flags can be cleaned and, as long as they remain serviceable, displayed.

 The Flag Code does not state that flags used to cover caskets must be retired or that they cannot be displayed.
 This decision, of course, would be left to the sole discretion of the family of the deceased.
 Often, such flags are folded and stored in presentation cases.